jina-ai/finetuner/docs/components/tuner.md

 )
 ```

-Then we can create the `PytorchTuner` object.
+Then we can create the {class}`~finetuner.tuner.pytorch.PytorchTuner` object.
 In this step we specify all the training configuration.
 We'll be using
 - Triplet loss with hard miner with the easy positive and semihard negative strategy
 - Adam optimizer with initial learning rate of 0.0005, which will be halved every 30 epochs
 - WandB for tracking the experiement